 - Policy-makers should establish robust mechanism to collect data and publish statistics on the energy use of data centres, similarly to what has been done for other energy-intensive sectors.

-Country / Region: GlobalTags: Data Centres, district heating, drives, electricity, electricity generation, energy, energy efficiency, innovation, leaves, renewable energies, server
+Country / Region: GlobalTags: data centre operational model, Data Centres, digitalisation, district heating, drives, electricity, electricity generation, energy, energy consumption, energy efficiency, innovation, leaves, renewable energies, server, Tier standards

 In 1 user collection: C2E2 Publications